lathoub/Sony9Pin.net/README.md

 ## Visual Studio Community 2017
 ![alt text](https://user-images.githubusercontent.com/4082369/27515695-c8b4d6ce-59a9-11e7-8c2b-0de8209e46eb.PNG "Sony9Pin.Net in Visual Studio 2017")

+The dropbox just below the On/Off switch lists the serial devices that are linked to Sony9Pin slaves (if this list is empty, no devices are connected).
+When a COMx is visible, you can switch on the device by clicking in the checkBox.

 ## Communication Format
 The protocol is based on the EIA RS-422-A signal standard, usually at 38.4 kBit/s.
 The data are sent as 1 start bit + 8 data bits + 1 parity bit + 1 stop bit.
 Parity is odd: the bitwise sum of data bits 0 -7 and the parity bit is an odd number.